The Macro Outlook for w/c 7 August 2023

 Outlook for the week ahead

-The US Treasury will auction and settle approx. $452bn in ST Bills, Notes, Bonds, TIPS, and FRN’s raising approx. $49bn in new money.
+This week, the US Treasury will auction and settle approx. $439bn in ST Bills, Notes, and Bonds raising approx. $63bn in new money.
+The US Treasury will also auction the 10-Year TIPS and 20-Year Bond this week – both will settle next week.

 More detail (including a calendar of key data releases) is provided in the briefing document – download the pdf below: